geoff-project/coi/docs/guide.md

 : Return a Numpy array representing color image data.

 `"matplotlib_figures"`
-: Return a list of Matplotlib `Figure` objects, suitable for embedding into a GUI application.
+: Return a list of Matplotlib {class}`~matplotlib.figure.Figure` objects, suitable for embedding into a GUI application.

 See the {meth}`~cernml.coi.Problem.render` docs for a full spec of each render mode.